sylabs/singularity-cri-userdocs/docs/examples.rst

 	kubectl get deploy && \
 	kubectl get svc

-If everything is fine you should be able to access the cats server through just created Kubernetes service.
+If everything is fine you should be able to access the cats server through the `Kubernetes service <https://kubernetes.io/docs/concepts/services-networking/service>`_. that has just been created.
 There are couple URLs that where created for testing purposes, ``/cats/good`` is the one with cats.
-Don't question namings :)
+Don't question namings 🙃

 ------------------